laelabaugh/corporate-esg-risk-analysis/README.md

 The majority of companies (51.2%) fall within the "Medium" risk category; only 11.1% fall under "High" or "Severe".
 Environmental factors result in the widest gap between sectors.
 Energy's environmental score (15.46) runs about 12 times higher than Communication Services (1.28).

-Below is a summary dashboard of key ESG performance indicators:

 ### Key Performance Indicators

 | Metric | Value | More info |